Initiatives, Advocacy & Information

 The link below provides information for exporters.
 An “export” means a beverage product that is supplied outside of New South Wales for the first time where that beverage product has been previously supplied by a supplier in New South Wales.
 This is subject to any specific inclusions or exclusions contained in this protocol.

-CDS information for exportersThe Australian Beverages Council has been the leading peak body representing the non-alcoholic beverage industry…
+CDS information for exportersThe Australian Beverages Council has been the leading peak body representing the non-alcoholic beverages industry…

 Read MoreIn June 2018, the Australian Beverages Council announced a pledge that saw the non-alcoholic beverage…